Annual Verification of a Cyber Charter Student’s School District of Residence

 If the cyber charter school disagreed with the school district’s dispute, the school district must review the cyber charter school’s response and submit the district’s response within 10 days.

-If the school district disagrees with the cyber charter school’s determination, the school district may appeal to the Department for a final determination.
+A school district that has notified the cyber charter school that it does not agree with the cyber charter school's determination shall appeal to the department for a final determination.

 Appeals to the Department are governed by Pennsylvania’s General Rules of Administrative Practice and Procedure (GRAPP), which are published in Title 1 of the Pennsylvania Code at Chapters 31, 33 and 35.